rhomobile/rhomobile-docs/docs/en/edge/guide/live-update.md

 ## Overview
 Live Update is a **new feature in [RhoMobile Suite 5.1](http://rhomobile.com)** that instantly displays changes to many parts of a RhoMobile app on-device without the need to manually recompile and redeploy.
 This enables on-the-fly programming and debugging on multiple mobile devices at the same time.
 It supports Android, iOS (and Apple's iOS simulator) and Windows Mobile/CE in any combination.

-Live Update works by monitoring files in the **/apps** and **/public** folders of your RhoMobile app. watches for changes in the source code of your app and builds a complete or partial update bundle (based on your preference) and can either deploy it immediately or on command.
-Once notified of an update, the target devices download the bundle from the development host (on which Live Update embeds a web server), apply it and refresh the web view to display the latest changes.
-Live Update works equally well through RhoStudio or from the command line.
+Live Update works by monitoring files in the **/apps** and **/public** folders of your RhoMobile app.
+It watches for changes in the source code and builds a complete or partial update bundle and can either deploy it immediately or on command.
+Once notified of an update, the target devices download the bundle from the development host (on which Live Update embeds a web server), apply it and refresh the Webview to display the changes on the device.
+Live Update works through RhoStudio or from the command line.

 This guide provides an overview of the Live Update setup process.